philipperemy/google-news-scraper/README.md

-# Google News Scraper - Japanese only
+# Google News Scraper - Japanese and Chinese supported

-For english articles, Google has a RSS feed that you can directly use: https://news.google.com/rss?hl=en-US&gl=US&ceid=US:en.
+For English articles, Google has a RSS feed that you can directly use.
+[Click here for English](https://news.google.com/rss?hl=en-US&gl=US&ceid=US:en).

 Each scraped article has the following fields:
 - **title**: Title of the article
 - **datetime**: Publication date
-- **content**: Full content (text format)
+- **content**: Full content (text format) - best effort
 - **link**: URL where the article was published
 - **keyword**: Google News keyword used to find this article